redbeluga/Interaction-WebGL/README.md

-# Unity WebGL Revit-Blender Model Test
+# Unity WebGL Revit vs. Blender Model Test

-A small Unity project to evaluate how Revit and Blender models perform when built for WebGL.
-This repo contains two 3D scenes—one using an Autodesk-exported Revit sample and one using a custom Blender-made restaurant—and measures stability, performance, and simple interactivity in a browser.
+A quick Unity project to compare a Revit sample model and a Blender‐made restaurant model in a single WebGL scene.
+Both models are placed side by side under the same lighting and camera setup to test stability, performance, and basic interaction.

 ---

 ## 📝 Overview

-- **Purpose**: Verify that Revit models can be imported, rendered, and run smoothly in a Unity WebGL build.
+- **Purpose**: Validate that a Revit-exported model and a Blender model run smoothly together in a Unity WebGL build.
+- **Scene**: One unified scene (`SampleScene.unity`) containing:
-- **Scope**: Compare a Revit sample model (Autodesk) against a Blender restaurant model under identical conditions.
+  - The Autodesk Revit sample model
+  - A custom restaurant model from Blender
-- **Key Finding**: Both scenes run at a stable ~100 FPS in Chrome/Edge.
-The only visual glitch is a flickering artifact on one wall of the Revit model.
+- **Key Finding**: Stable ~100 FPS in desktop browsers.
+The only artifact is a flickering wall on the Revit model.

 ---